 Regular Admissions Status

-- A bachelor's degree from an accredited institution of higher learning in the United States or from an international institution of higher learning recognized by the ministry of education or other appropriate government agency, and
+- A Bachelor's degree from an accredited institution of higher learning in the United States or from an international institution of higher learning recognized by the ministry of education or other appropriate government agency, and

 - A minimum grade point average of 2.75 achieved for all undergraduate work, or

-- A minimum grade point average of 2.9 achieved for the last one-half of the credits earned toward a bachelor's degree, or
+- A minimum grade point average of 2.9 achieved for the last one-half of the credits earned toward a Bachelor's degree, or

 - A minimum grade point average of 3.0 in two or more graduate level courses taken at a regionally-accredited institution of higher learning or recognized foreign equivalent.

-Students Admitted on a Probationary Admissions Status
+Probationary Admissions Status

-Students may be admitted on a probationary status if they hold a bachelor's degree from a regionally-accredited institution of higher learning or international institution of higher learning recognized by the ministry of education or other appropriate government agency but do not meet the minimum grade point requirements as described above.
+Students may be admitted on a probationary status if they hold a Bachelor's degree from a regionally-accredited institution of higher learning, or international institution of higher learning recognized by the ministry of education or other appropriate government agency, but do not meet the minimum grade point requirements as described above.
 See the graduate catalog for additional information.

 International Student Admissions Requirements